Josh-cannot-code/251_Assignment1/README.md

 - Use the provided `Color` enum for the `color` property on nodes.
 - We will not insert a number that already exists in the tree.
 - Your insert operation should be `O(log(N))`.
+- In `isValidRBTree`, make sure to check all the conditions necessary for a tree to be a valid RB tree.